Biophilic Design in the Workplace

 Improved Health

 Studies have shown that live indoor plants can reduce common illnesses.
 Through the removal of air-borne toxins, plants can improve minor respiratory conditions as well as headaches caused by air pollution.
-The study ‘Biophelia Hypothesis: The benefits of nature in the workplace’ (plants can also reduce symptoms of fatigue which can lower the chances of burnout.
+Evidence suggests that plants can also reduce symptoms of fatigue which can lower the chances of burnout.

 Less Stress